 A team focused on renewals – sometimes called farmers or customer sales reps – should be a separate group with its own rewards.

-Because renewal reps aren’t pushing customers to make the initial decision to buy, their pay mix should be slightly different than other sales people.
+Because renewal reps aren’t pushing customers to make the initial decision to buy, their ratio of base salary to target incentives should be slightly different than other sales people.
 The decision to renew – to maintain the status quo – should be an easier one for customers to make.

 That means a smaller portion of a renewal reps pay should be variable than it is for a sales person.